marcopennekamp/lore/performance.md

   - Best leave this for later when we are sure that we can even disable this one fits test.
 I don't want to do that now because it could make finding compiler bugs harder.
 But later, when Lore is more established, we could achieve big gains here that would essentially make single multi-functions perform like normal JS functions.
-- If the input type is a tuple with a single element, we can technically bypass creating the product type, but would need to mirror that on the right-hand side.
 - isSubtype and fits both test for equality of t1 and t2.
 We could call an internal isSubtype from fits that doesn't do this comparison (again) and thus save a single comparison.
-- Turn functions calls which don't rely on multiple dispatch into direct calls.
-This is especially useful for generic functions, because (1) a function with type parameters is less likely to have multiple implementations and (2) checking fit for generic functions is costly.
+- Turn function calls which don't rely on multiple dispatch into direct calls.
+This is especially useful for generic functions, because (1) a function with type parameters is less likely to have multiple implementations and (2) checking the fit for generic functions is costly.
+Also, for core functions such as append, the cache is likely going to grow huge as the generic function is being used for all sorts of type combinations, which would be another big opportunity for this sort of optimization.
+Such problems will only appear in larger programs, however.
 - BIG GAINS: Dispatch calls to subtrees of the multi-function, because with static types we can easily rule out which functions we need to check against in the first place.
 If we have a type C at runtime, we don't need to check its superclasses A or B. This will save a huge amount of "fits" calls, especially with large multi-functions.